duydao/Text-Pastry/README.md

 ## Usage ##

-To use _Text Pastry_, we need to open a Document in [Sublime Text](http://www.sublimetext.com/) and use [Multiple Selection](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html) to mark the insert locations _(in this document also refered to as selections)_.
+To use _Text Pastry_, we need to open a Document in [Sublime Text](http://www.sublimetext.com/) and use [Multiple Selection](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html) to mark the insert locations _(in this document also referred to as selections)_.

 Please keep in mind that the selected text could be replaced when we run the _Text Pastry_ command.
 To avoid that, we can alway place the cursor between letters by using **CMD + Click** or even select a whole column by using **ALT + Click**